TomasJani/PV177-Log-Collection-and-Analysis/README.md

 Detach screen:
 Press "Ctrl-A" and "D" in the attached screen.

+Scrolling in the attached screen:
+Press "Ctrl-A" and "Esc" in the attached screen.

 ### Indexing Logs

 * Install filebeats locally on your computer